Best Exercise Bikes Under $500 (2026)

 Summary

-The budget exercise bike market in 2026 delivers remarkable value under $500, with magnetic resistance systems now standard even at the lowest price points.
+The budget exercise bike market in Q2 2026 delivers remarkable value under $500, with magnetic resistance systems now standard even at the lowest price points and Bluetooth FTMS connectivity rapidly becoming universal across the segment.
 Riders can choose from reliable upright spin bikes starting around $200, feature-packed magnetic bikes with Bluetooth connectivity in the $300-$500 range, and compact folding models for tight spaces under $200.
-The YOSUDA PRO Magnetic (~$400) and JOROTO X2PRO (~$450) lead the pack, offering smooth magnetic resistance, heavy flywheels (35-40 lbs), and weight capacities of 300-350 lbs that rival bikes costing $700 or more. [src1, src2]
+The YOSUDA PRO Magnetic (~$320, recently discounted from ~$400) and JOROTO X2PRO (~$400) continue to lead the pack, offering smooth magnetic resistance, heavy flywheels (35-40 lbs), and weight capacities of 350 lbs that rival bikes costing $700 or more. [src1, src2]

-Key trends shaping this segment include the near-universal shift to magnetic resistance (quieter, zero maintenance, more consistent feel), the integration of Bluetooth FTMS connectivity for pairing with Zwift and Peloton apps, and improved weight capacities now reaching 350 lbs on sub-$500 bikes.
-The MERACH S26 has emerged as a disruptive entry at ~$200, offering a 15.6-inch HD touchscreen and free app integration that rivals bikes four times its price. [src6, src8] Meanwhile, friction-resistance bikes like the Sunny Health SF-B1002 remain popular for their heavy 49 lb flywheels that deliver an exceptionally realistic road feel at bargain prices. [src2, src3]
+Key trends shaping this segment include the near-universal shift to magnetic resistance, the integration of Bluetooth FTMS connectivity for pairing with Zwift and Peloton apps, and improved weight capacities now reaching 350-400 lbs on sub-$500 bikes.
+The MERACH S26 remains a disruptive entry at ~$200, offering a 15.6-inch HD touchscreen and free app integration that rivals bikes four times its price. [src6, src8] The PYHIGH S7 (~$300) has emerged as a standout for intense riders, delivering a massive 48 lb flywheel and an industry-leading 400 lb weight capacity — the highest in the under-$500 segment. [src9] The JOROTO X4S (~$430) has dropped in price and now offers exceptional value with its 30 lb magnetic flywheel, FTMS Bluetooth, and 330 lb capacity. [src9] Meanwhile, the Sunny Health SF-B1002 has seen a significant price increase to ~$300, reflecting ongoing supply chain adjustments. [src2, src3]

 Budget buyers should prioritize magnetic resistance for low noise and zero pad replacement, a flywheel of at least 30 lbs for smooth pedaling, and a weight capacity that exceeds their body weight by at least 50 lbs.
 Seat and handlebar adjustability matters significantly for comfort on longer rides, and Bluetooth connectivity is increasingly standard even below $300. [src1, src4, src7]